Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ***Learn - unfreeze all layers***

 Unfreezing the entire classifier, allows for the adjustment of all weights, from the input to the output layer, and thereby acheiving state of the art accuracy of 94.8%.

+Training of the Language Model required on the order of 20 hours on a [Paperspace](https://www.paperspace.com) P4000 virtual desktop resource  consisting of an 8 Gbyte NVIDIA, P4000, GPU, and 30 GB, Intel Xeon E5-2623 v4 CPU.
+After loading the pre-trained language model, the ULM Sentiment Classifier required approximately 4 hours of additional training time.

 ```python
 learn.unfreeze()